openziti/helm-charts/charts/ziti-router/README.md

 ## Why?

-You may use this chart to publish a Ziti router within kubernetes.
-Depending on your use case the router can be deployed as edge, forwarder, public or private router.
+You may use this chart to provision a Ziti router in Kubernetes.
+You can configure the router edge, forwarder, public or private.

 ## How?

-This chart deploys a pod running `ziti-router`, [the OpenZiti router](https://openziti.github.io/operations/router/deployment/).
-The chart uses container image `docker.io/openziti/quickstart` and starts the `ziti-router` within it.
+This chart deploys a pod running `ziti-router`, [the OpenZiti router](https://docs.openziti.io/docs/reference/deployments/router/deployment).
+The chart uses container image `docker.io/openziti/ziti-router` and runs command `ziti router`.

 ## Installation

-After adding the charts repo to Helm then you may install the chart.
+After adding the charts repo to Helm, then you may install the chart.
 You must supply a Ziti identity JSON file when you install the chart.

 ```bash
 helm install ziti-router01 openziti/ziti-router --set-file zitiIdentity=/tmp/k8s-router-01.json